bankrupcy/direnv/README.md

-direnv -- Unclutter your .profile
+direnv -- unclutter your .profile
 =================================

 [![Built with Nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)
 [![Build Status](https://dev.azure.com/direnv/direnv/_apis/build/status/direnv.direnv?branchName=master)](https://dev.azure.com/direnv/direnv/_build/latest?definitionId=1&branchName=master)

-`direnv` is an environment switcher for the shell.
-It knows how to hook into bash, zsh, tcsh, fish shell and elvish to load or unload environment variables depending on the current directory.
+`direnv` is a shell extension that allows to change environment variables dynamically, depending on the current directory.
+It supports hooks for all the common shells like bash, zsh, tcsh and fish.
 This allows project-specific environment variables without cluttering the `~/.profile` file.

-Before each prompt, direnv checks for the existence of a ".envrc" file in the current and parent directories.
+Before each prompt, direnv checks for the existence of a `.envrc` file in the current and parent directories.
 If the file exists (and is authorized), it is loaded into a **bash** sub-shell and all exported variables are then captured by direnv and then made available to the current shell.

 Because direnv is compiled into a single static executable, it is fast enough to be unnoticeable on each prompt.
 It is also language-agnostic and can be used to build solutions similar to rbenv, pyenv and phpenv.

 ## Example